awlana04/Installation-Shell-Script/README.md

 ```

-**Note**: Please, read the script before installing it, because there you'll find some really important informations of how to successfully install the some applications like the LAMP.
-Be aware.
+**Note**: Please, read the script before installing it, because there you'll find some really important informations in how do you want to install some applications and etc. Be aware.

 <br />